UPDATED: May 10th, 2022.

-One of the best ways to find work in New Zealand is to look for jobs on job search websites.
-There are loads of industry-specific websites that focus on availabilities across the country in those specific fields.
+One of the best ways to find jobs in New Zealand is to look on job search websites.
+There are loads of industry-specific websites that focus on availability across the country in those specific fields.
 Most jobs in New Zealand are posted online.
 However, depending on the industry, applying in person or going through an agency is typically a more successful approach.

 Even still, it can be difficult figuring out where to start your search.
 In almost all cases, you likely won’t be considered for a position until after you have arrived in the country.
 This is because employers want to know you are indeed coming to New Zealand, and have a place to live before they hire you.

 At Stepabroad, we provide a ton of resources to help you find jobs in New Zealand faster.
 Our team will revise your resume to be in line with New Zealand standards and help you stand out to potential employers.
 We also go over which industries are easier to find jobs in, which websites are best, and the application methods that are preferred for specific industries.
 We offer first-hand advice on the best approach for your search depending on what type of working holiday experience you want to have.

 Finding a job is generally easier in bigger cities because there are more positions available.
 Auckland is New Zealand’s largest city with just over one million people.
 Many companies have their head offices or at least one location here.
 It is the gateway to the rest of the country with international flights arriving daily.
 This means tourism is a big industry here.